- 1 Being a Witness

-- Any child witness permitted to use protective measures, not just those who “qualify.”
+- Any child witness is now permitted to use protective measures, not just those who “qualify.”

 - Protective measures are presumed to be available.
-No longer up to the discretion of the court as to whether or not the child receives this type of assistance.
+It is no longer up to the discretion of the court as to whether or not the child will receive this type of assistance.
 The only exception to this is when the judge deems that having the testimony of child given outside of the courtroom would interfere with the administration of justice.

 Some have argued that these procedures (the use of a screen, or videotape or live video link) violate the accused’s right to confrontation and proper cross-examination as provided under common law.
 The right to confrontation is based in part on the assumption that a witness will find it more difficult to lie about the defendant in the defendant’s presence.
 As well, the use of barriers or television technology has the potential to lead to an assumption of guilt on the part of jurors.
 “Clearly the child witness does not need to be protected from the accused unless the accused is guilty.
 If the use of physical barriers or video technology implies guilt, the safeguards may have a prejudicial effect” (Lindsay et al, 1995).